entr0-pi/ntrip-stations/DEPLOYMENT.md

 Configure SSL/TLS at your reverse proxy level (recommended for centralized certificate management).

-If you need certificate management advice, see the `DEPLOYMENT.md` file in version control for Let's Encrypt examples.

 ## Step 6: Rate Limiting Behind Proxy

 The app is configured to read `X-Forwarded-For` header to extract the real client IP for rate limiting.